“Kenton Kilgore,” people sometimes say, after I introduce myself to them. “That’s an interesting name.”

 A few years after my parents divorced, Michael Kilgore vanished from my life.
 I didn’t hear from him from 1980 until 1992.
 When he got back in touch with me, he had changed his name from “Kilgore” to “Thomas.”
 Apparently, somewhere in those 12 years, he had had a falling out with his adopted parents.
 I can understand why.
 When I was 19, Vinita disowned me for not writing thank-you notes to her when she sent birthday cards.
 No, seriously.
 I’m not making that up.

 I corresponded with Michael for a few years—sent him letters and photos, talked to him on the phone—but he didn’t try to see me.
 In 1993, I went to San Antonio to visit a friend, and offered to meet him halfway between there and where he lived in Oklahoma.
 He said he was too busy with work.
 The last I heard from him was in 1996.
 He called and I started asking him about why he left me, and didn’t he think that would be devastating to me, and so on.
 He handed off the phone to his common-law wife and never called back.
-She told my wife that he thinks I hate him.
-Perhaps I should, but I don’t.
+She told my wife that he thought I hated him.
+Perhaps I should have, but I didn’t.

 If I had wanted to, I could have taken my mother’s maiden name after my father abandoned me for the first time.
 When my mother remarried, I could have taken my stepfather’s name.
 When I found out that my father had given up “Kilgore” and gone back to “Thomas,” I could have dropped my middle name and done the same.